httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # Server Authentication {#auth}

-{{I-D.ietf-httpbis-alt-svc}} requires that an alternative service only be used when there are "reasonable assurances" that it is under control of and valid for the whole origin.
+{{RFC7838}} requires that an alternative service only be used when there are "reasonable assurances" that it is under control of and valid for the whole origin.

 As defined in that specification, one way of establishing this is using a TLS-based protocol with the certificate checks defined in {{RFC2818}}.
 Clients are permitted to impose additional criteria